dhutapratama/docs/broadcasting.md

 <a name="the-shouldbroadcast-interface"></a>
 #### The `ShouldBroadcast` Interface

 When a user is viewing one of their orders, we don't want them to have to refresh the page to view status updates.
 Instead, we want to broadcast the updates to the application as they are created.
 So, we need to mark the `OrderShipmentStatusUpdated` event with the `ShouldBroadcast` interface.
-This will instruct Laravel to broadcast the event when it is fired:
+This will instruct Lets to broadcast the event when it is fired:

     <?php